headlinesquare/headlinesquare-home/my-hugo-blog/content/posts/20250520_conservative.md

 [2] To end the war in Ukraine, make Beijing's bankrolling of Russia's war machine hurt, https://nypost.com/2025/05/19/opinion/to-end-the-war-in-ukraine-make-beijings-bankrolling-of-russias-war-machine-hurt/

 ### 7.2 Other International Developments
-Reports from the United Kingdom indicate the Federation of Student Unions has condemned a "grossly disproportionate" court ruling that jailed a mother over a social media post related to Southport, with trust in British authorities reportedly "in free fall" [1].
+Reports from the United Kingdom indicate the Free Speech Union has condemned a "grossly disproportionate" court ruling that jailed a mother over a social media post related to Southport, with trust in British authorities reportedly "in free fall" [1].
 In a diplomatic achievement, Trump Envoy Grenell has successfully negotiated the "release of US Veteran from Venezuela" [2].
 A particularly alarming headline claims "Canada Moves to Begin Euthanizing Children Without Parental Consent" [3], though specific legislative details are not provided.

 [1] Lucy Connolly: FSU condemns 'grossly disproportionate' court ruling as mother jailed for Southport post learns fate - Trust in British authorities 'in free fall', https://www.gbnews.com/news/lucy-connolly-free-speech-union-condemns-grossly-disportionate-court-ruling